pylhc/tfs/doc/tfsformat.rst

                          1            SOMETHING              4.51395
                      21345         "WITH SPACE"             123.4825

+Traditionally, columns are separated by at least one blank space, and the column width is chosen to accomodate the longest column name or value.

 Type Identifiers
 ----------------

 Caveats
 -------

+TODO.
 No spaces in column names.
 If spaces in strings, they should be enclosed in quotes or double quotes.